collapsed-stacks/startups/questions/9170/earn-and-invest-cycle-is-not-breaking.md

 - posted by: [Lucas Torres](https://stackexchange.com/users/5780883/lucas-torres) on 2016-05-16
 - score: 1

-<p>Well , learn that these experiences can always enrich you .
+Well , learn that these experiences can always enrich you .
 In this case , you learned that not always get the first shot.
 Use this to your advantage .
-Rearrange the strategy , review no business plan, and try cheaper marketing alternatives. ( Facebook ads , for example)</p>
+Rearrange the strategy , review no business plan, and try cheaper marketing alternatives. ( Facebook ads , for example)

-<p>Anything. available :)</p>
+Anything. available :)